praekelt/seed-auth-api/docs/http_api.rst

     Update the details of a team.

     :<json str title: The title of the team.
+    :<json int organization: The id of the organization that the team belongs to.

     :>json int id: the id of the updated team.
     :>json str url: The URL of the updated team.